Earl of Annandale and Hartfell

 Earl of Annandale and Hartfell is a title in the Peerage of Scotland, created in 1661 for James Johnstone.

 In 1625, the title of Earl of Annandale had been created for John Murray, but it became extinct when his son James died without heirs.

 James Johnstone, son of Sir James Johnstone, Warden of the West Marches, was created Lord Johnstone of Lochwood in 1633, and in 1643, was further created Earl of Hartfell.
 Johnstone's son, also James, resigned the earldom and received a regrant of the title, as Earl of Annandale and Hartfell, in 1661, and a further regrant of the same title, but by crown charter, in 1662 to his heirs male of the body, whom failing, his heirs female of the body.
 William, the second Earl of Annandale and Hartfell, was created Marquess of Annandale in 1701.
 At the death of the third marquess, no one could prove a claim to the peerages of either earldoms and therefore they became dormant.

 The earldoms remained dormant until Patrick Hope-Johnstone's claim was approved by the House of Lords in 1985.
 The Committee for Privileges ruled that Charles II's 1662 charter of regrant of lands constituted the creation of a new title.
 The title therefore descended through the female line in the person of Lady Henrietta Johnstone (who married Charles the First Earl of Hopetoun) to Patrick Hope-Johnstone.

 The current earl holds the subsidiary title of Lord Johnstone (1662), in the peerage of Scotland.

-The family seat is Raehills, near Lockerbie, Dumfriesshire.
+The family seat is Raehills House, near Lockerbie, Dumfriesshire.